Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Related Work

 \section{Related Work}

-\todo{Rewrite entirely.
-Discuss Adaptors especially in context of few-shot adaptation.
-Group the methods mentioned here and compare against DWAtt and Concat.} \paragraph{Adaptors.} Adaptors are layers introduced into a pretrained model layer stack and finetuned on a specific downstream task, to avoid changing the (larger) model's weights. \citep{adapters}, among others. \paragraph{Layer Aggregation (static weights).} \citet{bapna2018training} defines, for each decoder layer, a trainable softmax-normalized vector of weights to get the weighted sum of the encoder intermediates. \citet{liu2021understanding} provides one static, learned vector for each intermediate layer's representation which acts as element-wise scaling.
+\paragraph{Adaptors.} Adaptors are layers introduced into a pretrained model layer stack and finetuned on a specific downstream task, to avoid changing the (larger) model's weights. \citep{adapters}, among others. \paragraph{Layer Aggregation (static weights).} \citet{bapna2018training} defines, for each decoder layer, a trainable softmax-normalized vector of weights to get the weighted sum of the encoder intermediates. \citet{liu2021understanding} provides one static, learned vector for each intermediate layer's representation which acts as element-wise scaling.
 Both works are similar to \modelname{Concat} in applying a static, learned mixing transform to all layers.
 For each layer: The first provides a scalar weight, the second provides a vector for element-wise multiplication, while \modelname{Concat} applies a linear transform.

 In \citet{shen2018dense}, the \newterm{DenseNMT} is an encoder-decoder NMT architecture densely connected in the style of \newterm{DenseNet} \citep{huang2017densenet}.
 Each encoder layer takes a concatenation of all previous layer representations.
 Similarly for decoder layers.
 See also \citet{wang2019learning}.
 These methods compare structurally to \modelname{Concat}, which is applied only once on the full layer stack.